applyfun/genoLCA/README.md

 ## Analysis overview

+**This simulation analysis uses the simdata function of the poLCA package to simulate "SNPs" as categorical variables.
+The simulation assumes three underlying traits or classes that are associated with the simulated SNP genotypes.
-** This simulation analysis uses the simdata function of the poLCA package to simulate "SNPs" as categorical variables, where the allele frequency between groups of cases of the 4 simulated classes and that of controls differs based on a pre-defined probability matrix.
+The allele frequency between groups of cases comprising the three simulated classes and that of controls differs based on a constructed probability matrix.**
-**

 The parameters that are set to vary in the simulations are hard-coded in the scripts.
 These are; sample size (numbers of individual cases), and difference in allele frequency between classes and therefore strength of association with the underlying trait.